Glumboi/EZAutoclicker/README.md

 -Added a feature that detects if you did not enter a number which shouldve been there since V 1.0 but i did not made it for some reason

+V 2.5:

+-Another big update in this version the only thing im made is another GUI redesign

 ======================
 Goal of V 3.0 will be: